If you’re planning a visit to Yosemite National Park you’ll want to allow extra time for a visit to Mariposa Grove of Giant Sequoias.

 Mariposa Grove Parking

 There are 300 parking spaces available in the parking area.
-If you arrive at the park by mid-morning you’ll have better chances of finding a spot to park.
+If you arrive at the park by mid-morning you’ll have better chances of finding a parking spot.

 We opted to enjoy a picnic lunch in the back of our SUV rental before our hike instead of carrying it with us on the shuttle to the hiking trail.